crowdfavorite-mirrors/wp-promotion-slider/readme.txt

 * Promotion Slider is now available for download!

 == Upgrade Notice ==

+= 3.3.4 =
+Fixed issue where slider shortcode attribute wasn't working, fix to minimize menu overlap issues and changed time delay option to a numeric input.

+= 3.3.3 =
+Bug fix for JS in IE

+= 3.3.2 =
+Made slide transitions smoother, added tabbed navigation and thumbnails in admin.

+= 3.3.1 =
+Fixed a minor bug and updated the .pot file.

 = 3.3.0 =
 Added several shortcode attributes and plugin options.
 Made the options panel more clear, added a category filter to the promotions listing and fixed a few minor bugs.